Visitors from London: Origins

 The author knew the subject first hand, being involved in Operation Pied Piper, the initial phase of the evacuation of children from the cities to the English countryside during the Second World War.
-As a member of the Women's Voluntary Service she was responsible for the reception of evacuees in her native Sussex.
+As a member of the Women's Voluntary Service she was responsible for the reception of evacuees in Sussex.

 Literary significance and reception

 Visitors from London reflected a real-life situation with serious intent and was important in its day.
 Kitty Barne was a popular and prolific writer of the time but her books have dated.
 Visitors from London was the first of the Carnegie Medal winners to go out of print.
 That may have been partly because of its topicality, but it has been criticized as being "patronising in its attitude to evacuees and nowhere near the author's best work".

 When the book was published in America in 1941, the New York Times was enthusiastic: "This is the first story for boys and girls of their contemporaries in wartime England and one which may be unreservedly recommended, for they will find in it much of the gay courage and matter-of-fact acceptance of conditions which their parents have found in Mrs. Miniver and Letter from England."
 Again it is the social context which is considered the main point.

 The humour of the book is praised by Marcus Crouch, who says: "Kitty Barne sought out, with characteristic sincerity and sharp observation, the comic, as well as the pathetic, elements in the strange social experiment of the Evacuation... [exploring] with good-humoured shrewdness the dilemmas of the visitors and the visited."